je-nunez/find_an_auction/README.md

 # Command-line options

-The command-line options allow to set constraints together to the query sent to the eBay server.
-For example, a minimum and/or maximum price, only certain type of payment (like PayPal), etc.
+The command-line options allow to set constraints in the query sent to the eBay server.
+For example, to return items only between a minimum and/or maximum price, and/or condition (New, Used, etc), and/or which accept only certain type of payment (like PayPal), etc.

+When command-line options are given, the program interprets them all as a single `AND`-conjunction, so each returned item must satisfy all of these options.

 These command-line options are not given by the program itself: they are given by the underlying eBay Finding Kit for Enhaced Search SDK for Java